 We will learn to relax during challenging poses; relaxation is power.

-This dynamic of effort and surrender is needed to evolve into whatever we choose to do.
+This dynamic of effort and ease (Sthira-Sukham) is available to us with whatever we choose to do.

 There is a sense of freedom when we allow ourselves to go into the depth of our being.